Oristicta rosendaleorum: Description

 and a lack of posterolateral processes/horns on the male pronotum.
 The anal appendages of the male take a different form also.

 Distribution

 As of 2017, five specimens have been collected from two locations, both within 20 km of Lakeland, Queensland, in north-eastern Australia.

+Etymology

+The genus name Oristicta is derived from the Greek ὄρος (oros, "mountain") and στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa within the subfamily Isostictinae.
+The genus was established from specimens collected near the summit of Mount Cook, near Cooktown, Queensland.

+In 2017, Günther Theischinger and Chris Burwell named this species rosendaleorum, an eponym honouring Uncle Eric Rosendale and his daughter Barbara Rosendale-Collie, on whose property the species was collected.